bitaculous/favy/README.md

 License
 -------

-MIT License

-“Favy” is released under the MIT license.
+“Favy” is released under the MIT License, see “COPYING”.

-See “COPYING”.